History of graphic design: German Plakatstil, "Poster style"

-In the early 20th century, Germany became the cradle of many of the avant-garde art movements particularly for posters.
+In the early 20th century, Germany became the cradle of many of the avant-garde art movements, particularly posters.
 This created the "Plakatstil" or "Poster style" movement.
-This movement became very influential and had a considerable impact on the graphic design for posters.
-Posters in this style would feature few but strong colours, a sharp, non-cluttered, minimal composition and bold, clear types.
+This movement became very influential and had a considerable impact on the graphic design of posters.
+Posters in this style featured few but strong colours, a sharp, non-cluttered, minimal composition and bold, clear types.

 Ludwig Hohlwein

 Ludwig Hohlwein was born in Germany in 1874.
 He was trained and practiced as an architect until 1906 when he switched to poster design.
 Hohlwein's adaptations of photographic images was based on a deep and intuitive understanding of graphical principles.
-His creative use of color and architectural compositions dispels any suggestion that he uses photos as a substitute for creative design.

-for Riquet Pralinen Tea c.
+His creative use of color and architectural compositions dispels any suggestion that he used photos as a substitute for creative design.Riquet Pralinen Tea c.
 1920–1926.
 Hohlwein was born in the Rhine-Main region of Germany, though he and his work are associated with Munich and Bavaria in southern Germany.
 There were two schools of Gebrauchsgrafik in Germany at the time, North and South.
 Hohlwein's high tonal contrasts and a network of interlocking shapes made his work instantly recognizable.